plotly/dash-sample-apps/apps/dash-live-model-training/README.md

 ### How to use the app

 The demo app shows how the viewer works by simulating the training process of a few basic models.
-If you want to use the full app with your own model, follow theses steps:
+If you want to use the full app with your own model, follow these steps:

 1. Import the helper functions, `add_eval()` and `write_data()` from `tfutils.py`.
 2. Use `add_eval()` to add the accuracy and cross-entropy operations in your tensorflow graph, if they are not already present.
 It takes as input `y_`, the Tensor containing the true target, aka labels, and `y`, which contains the predicted targets, aka logits.
 It will return two variables, accuracy and cross_entropy.